albar965/albar965.github.io/links.md

 [**► Ingamepanel NAVMAP for Flight Simulator**](https://flightsimulator.me/simulators/flight-simulator/panels/105-ingamepanel-navmap-for-flight-simulator)

 The most famous and powerful utility for flight simulators now integrated into your cockpit.
-Using *Little Navmap* webserver with this new and optimized ingamepanel for Flight Simulator you will can follow your flight like from the main app.
+Using *Little Navmap* web server with this new and optimized ingamepanel for Flight Simulator you will can follow your flight like from the main app.

 [**► Map extensions for Little Navmap**](https://flightsim.to/file/6411/map-extensions-for-little-navmap-lnm)